October 25, 2019

-Of course, the data that you store has to have some semblance of order.
-This is where database management systems come into play.
-These systems are used to communicate with the database and allow developers to structure, store, dump and modify data.
+However, the stored data should be in some kind of order.
+That’s why we have database management systems.
+These tools are used to communicate with the database and allow developers to structure, store, dump, and modify the data.

-MySQL is one of such database management systems.
-It is one of the more popular ones, due to its ease of usage and community support.
-In fact, its pervasiveness has even attracted big-league players such as Facebook and Twitter, who use it to some extent.
+MySQL is one of the most popular brands when it comes to database management systems.
+This is due to its ease of use and community support.
+Big-league players such as Facebook and Twitter even use MySQL to some extent.

-Just as you start using MySQL, you will be given a username and a password.
-These initial credentials grant you ‘root access’.
-The root user has full access to all the databases and tables within those databases.
+Just as you start using MySQL, you’ll be given a username and a password.
+These initial credentials will grant you ‘root’ access or full control of all your databases and tables.

 CREATE USER 'non-root'@'localhost' IDENTIFIED BY '123';